facelessuser/RegReplace/docs/src/markdown/usage.md

     greedy_scope:       (bool - default=True): Find all the scopes specified by "scope."

+    format_replace:     (bool - default=False): Use format string style replace templates.
+                        Works only for Regex (with and without Backrefs) and Re (with Backrefs).
+                        See http://facelessuser.github.io/backrefs/#format-replacements for more info.

     multi_pass:         (bool - default=False): Perform multiple sweeps on the scope region to find and replace all instances of the regex when regex cannot be formatted to find all instances.
 Since a replace can change a scope, this can be useful.